 Credit & Debit Cards

 Credit and debit cards are widely accepted.
 Foreign currencies and travelers’ checks can be exchanged in licensed exchange offices, banks and hotels, a passport is required.
 Personal checks can be a bit trickier and many places won’t accept them.
 If you’re shopping in the souks (markets) or in smaller shops, cash is the best option.
 It is worth taking a combination of cash and credit cards.

 As Islam is a way of life in Bahrain, tourists should adopt a certain level of cultural and religious sensitivity for the duration of their stay.
 While dress codes are fairly liberal, swim wear should only be worn on beaches or at swimming pools, and when visiting shopping malls and other attractions, tourists should wear clothing that is not too tight or revealing.

 For ladies, please avoid wearing low-cut dresses or dresses or skirts above the knee.
 Sleeveless garments are not encouraged.
 Please bring along a scarf while visiting the mosque.
 Men are also discouraged to wear singlets or unbuttoned shirts.

-There are many different ways to navigate your way around Dubai.
-The city boasts an excellent road network and a range of car hire firms, so as long as you have an international driving licence it is possible to drive yourself around Dubai.
+There are many ways to navigate your way around Bahrain.
+The city boasts an excellent road network and a range of car hire firms, so if you have an international driving license it is possible to drive yourself around Bahrain.

-There are multiple channels of communication between the public and Dubai Police whose personnel work round the clock to protect the residents and their belongings and detect crimes before they happen.
-To report violence against women or children, you can contact the Dubai Foundation for Women and Children on toll-free 800 111.
+There are multiple channels of communication between the public and Bahrain Police whose personnel work round the clock to protect the residents and their belongings and detect crimes before they happen.

 When calling the emergency number, please remember to state your name, the nature of the accident, address of the emergency and how serious the situation is.